REPAIR YOUR LEAKY

 About 1 in 10 people aged 75 and older have moderate or severe mitral regurgitation.1

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

 You will be evaluated by a specially trained heart team, including an interventional cardiologist and a clinical cardiologist, who will review your medical history and perform a variety of tests.
 There are several factors they will take into consideration when deciding whether or not you are eligible for open-heart surgery and therefore a possible candidate for MitraClip™ therapy, such as your age, frailty, and the condition of your heart.